 - There are seven requirements.

-- No more than four courses in any one discipline can be counted towards the Certificate.
+- No more than four courses in any one discipline can be counted toward the certificate.

 - No single course can satisfy more than one requirement.